Id Tech: Wolfenstein 3D engine

 Wolfenstein 3D (1992) increased the color palette from 16-color EGA to 256-color VGA and also adopted raycasting.
 The game engine was also licensed out to other companies.
-The source code to Wolfenstein 3D, along with its prequel Spear of Destiny, was released on the 21st of July 1995 under a proprietary license, and then later under GPL-2.0-or-later.
+The source code to Wolfenstein 3D, along with its prequel Spear of Destiny, was released on 21 July 1995 under a proprietary license, and then later under GPL-2.0-or-later.

 ShadowCaster (1993) was built upon the Wolfenstein 3D engine and was licensed out to Raven Software.
 It features diminished lighting, texture mapped floors and ceilings, walls with variable heights, and sloped floors.
-This Raven engine was later also used by CyClones and In Pursuit of Greed.
+This Raven engine was later also used by In Pursuit of Greed, and with further modifications for CyClones as the STEAM engine.

 Rise of the Triad uses an enhanced engine of Wolfenstein 3D and was meant to serve as the sequel to it.
-The source code was released on the 20th of December 2002 under GPL-2.0-or-later.
+The source code was released on 20 December 2002 under GPL-2.0-or-later.

-Other games using this engine are: Blake Stone: Aliens of Gold, Blake Stone: Planet Strike, Corridor 7: Alien Invasion, Operation Body Count, and Rise of the Triad.
+Other games using this engine are: Blake Stone: Aliens of Gold, Blake Stone: Planet Strike, Corridor 7: Alien Invasion, and Operation Body Count.

+Development

 id Tech 1

-Originally known as the "Doom engine", this engine powers the id Software games Doom (1993) and Doom II: Hell on Earth (1994).
+Originally known as the "Doom engine", this engine powers the id Software games Doom (1993), Doom II: Hell on Earth (1994) and Doom 64 (1997).
 It was created by John Carmack, with auxiliary functions written by John Romero, Dave Taylor, and Paul Radek.
 Initially developed on NeXT computers, it was ported to MS-DOS for Doom's release and was later ported to several game consoles and operating systems.
-The source code was released on the 23rd of December 1997 under a proprietary license, and then later on the 3rd of October 1999 under GPL-2.0-or-later.
+The source code was released on 23 December 1997 under a proprietary license, and then later on 3 October 1999 under GPL-2.0-or-later.

 Heretic and Hexen: Beyond Heretic were developed by Raven Software and published by id Software.
-Their sources were released on the 4th of September 2008 under GPL-2.0-only.
+Their sources were released on 4 September 2008 under GPL-2.0-only.
 Other games using this engine include Strife: Quest for the Sigil and Chex Quest.

 id Tech 2

-Originally known as "Quake engine", it was originally written to power 1996's Quake.
+Originally known as the "Quake engine", it was originally written to power 1996's Quake.
 It featured true 3D real-time rendering and is the first id Tech engine to use the client–server model.
-The source code was released on the 21st of December 1999 under GPL-2.0-or-later.
+The source code was released on 21 December 1999 under GPL-2.0-or-later.

 The Quake engine was updated with a new executable titled QuakeWorld that contained code to enhance the networking capabilities of Quake in response to the demand for across-internet network games that arose as a result of Quake's usage of UDP for networking.

-id Tech 2 was later updated for the release of Quake II in 1997, with enhancements such as colored lighting and a new MD2 model format. id Tech 2.5 is the last to include a software renderer.
-The source code was released on the 22nd of December 2001 under GPL-2.0-or-later.
+id Tech 2 was later updated for the release of Quake II in 1997, with enhancements such as colored lighting and a new MD2 model format.
+This updated version of id Tech 2 is the last id Tech engine to include a software renderer.
+The source code was released on 22 December 2001 under GPL-2.0-or-later.